 The third principle behind the operation of a liquid ring vacuum pump is the positioning of the impeller in relation to the spinning blades.
 In the case of the rotary seal type, the impeller is always located in the housing; but for the screw seal type, the impeller must be either placed above or below the blades.
 Thus, in order to maintain the proper positioning of the blades, it is important to regulate the rotation speed of the impeller.

 There are many other factors involved in the operation of water ring vacuum pumps.
-These include the amount of circulating media, the size and shape of the impeller, and the design of the inlet and discharge ports.
+These include the amount of circulating media, the size and shape of the impeller, and the design of the inlet and discharge ports and the other important liquid ring vacuum pump parts.
 However, it should be noted that although these three principles are important, they do not play an overwhelming role in the operation of the device.
 In essence, these principles are to be observed and implemented as guidelines only.
 As such, it would be best to consult with an expert before making any adjustments to the functioning of your machine.